 The Australia rooftop solar market size reached USD 1,436.36 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 2,508.25 Million by 2033, exhibiting a growth rate (CAGR) of 6.39% during 2025-2033.
+The market is projected to reach USD 2,508.25 Million by 2033, exhibiting a growth rate (CAGR) of 6.39% during 2025-2033.
 The market is propelled by strong policy support and the growing need for decentralized energy solutions.
 Government incentives and regulatory are making rooftop systems more affordable and attractive, encouraging long-term adoption.
 Additionally, grid limitations and rising energy demands are encouraging investment in advanced technologies that integrate rooftop solar into broader energy systems.
 Together, these factors are contributing to a steady rise in the Australia rooftop solar market share.

 Report Attribute